Culinary Schools in Indianapolis

 Indianapolis culinary salary and job growth

 The growth of restaurants in Indiana looks promising, with 9.1% expected growth in employment from 2015 to 2025, according to the National Restaurant Association.
 Out of the 11,533 restaurant establishments in Indiana in 2015, 1,327 of them were in Indianapolis, and employed about 26,642 people.
-Those who choose to earn a certificate or diploma from Indianapolis cooking schools might see excellent job prospects in the area, and could advance to management positions in a wide variety of establishments.
+Those who choose to earn a certificate or diploma from Indianapolis cooking schools may see additional career opportunities in the area, and could advance to management positions in a wide variety of establishments.

 Job growth in the Indiana restaurant industry